 August 23: International Day for the Remembrance of the Slave Trade and its Abolition

-International Day for the Remembrance of the Slave Trade and its Abolition is observed on August 23, every year.
-This day is observed with the aim of memorialising millions of people who were the victims of the trans-Atlantic slave trade.
+International Day for the Remembrance of the Slave Trade and Its Abolition is observed every year on 23 August with the aim of remembering the millions of victims of the trans-Atlantic slave trade.
 Named by UNESCO, this day was first celebrated on 23 August 1998.

 - August 23 was proclaimed by UNESCO as International Day for the Remembrance of the Slave Trade and its Abolition.
 This on this day, in 1791, Santo Domingo witnessed an uprising setting in motion a chain of events the opened ways for the abolition of trans-Atlantic slave trade.